-Surrounding the main sanctuary, you can often find a multitude of other shrines surrounding it on all sides.
+Surrounding the main sanctuary, you can often find a multitude of other shrines on all sides.
 Narrow hallways connect the various rooms, and of course, everything was entirely carved in reliefs.

 These other sanctuaries were dedicated to other gods, especially those who shared a common mythology with the central deity.
 Additionally, many of the smaller rooms also functioned as treasuries, and the images of the treasures once contained within were inscribed on the walls.